edx/notifier/README.rst

 To start the celery worker: ``python manage.py celery worker``

+To start the scheduler (triggers forums digest notifications on a regular interval): ``python manage.py scheduler``

-To run the nightly forums digest batch job (use --help to see options): ``python manage.py forums_digest``
+To manually trigger the nightly forums digest batch job, or to perform other diagnostics (use --help to see options): ``python manage.py forums_digest``

 License